Sending delayed responses | laravel-slack-slash-command | Spatie

 }

 Notice that we're dispatching a job right before sending a response.
-Behind the scenes Laravel will queue that job (make sure you've set up a queue driver other than sync
+Behind the scenes Laravel will queue that job (make sure you've set up a queue driver other than `sync`).

-This is how that SlowApiJob
+This is how that `SlowApiJob` would look like.

 namespace App\SlashCommand\Jobs;